burhanuddin6/trainer/CONTRIBUTING.md

 kind-control-plane   Ready    control-plane   32s   v1.27.3
 ```

-Note, that for the example job below, the PyTorchJob uses the `kubeflow` namespace.
+Note, that for the example job below, the TrainJob uses the `kubeflow-system` namespace.

 From here we can apply the manifests to the cluster.